fchen365/surf/vignettes/surf.md

-This document provides an example of using `surf` to ananlyze CLIP-seq and RNA-seq for predicting RNA-binding protein functions. `surf` is currently available from [GitHub](https://github.com/fchen365/surf.git).
+This document provides an example of using `surf` to analyze CLIP-seq and RNA-seq for predicting RNA-binding protein functions. `surf` is currently available from [GitHub](https://github.com/fchen365/surf.git).
 The analysis consists of four steps, which we describe in order.

 ## Step 1: parse ATR events from genome annotation.